-An interesting talk by Arthur C. Brooks which is also summarized in a New York Times opinion column “A Formula for Happiness“ (mirrored at AEI) He recounts research that identifies the key drivers for happiness
+An interesting talk on the intelligent pursuit of happiness by Arthur C. Brooks which is also summarized in a New York Times opinion column “A Formula for Happiness“ (mirrored at AEI) He recounts research that identifies the key drivers for happiness

 - Big life events

 The bad news is that first two account for about 88% of baseline happiness and are not under your control.
 So, what choices can you make that influence the remaining 12%?
 Brooks suggests: